sstelfox/stelfox.net/content/knowledge_base/linux/linux_virtual_servers.md

 yum install conntrack-tools -y
 ```

-We'll need to throw a configuration into place at :
+We'll need to throw a configuration into place at
+`/etc/conntrackd/conntrackd.conf`.
+The following is for director-01:

 ```
+Sync {
+  Mode FTFW {
+    DisableExternalCache Off
+    PurgeTimeout 5
+  }

+  Multicast {
+    IPv4_address 225.0.0.50
+    Group 3780
+    IPv4_interface 10.10.10.10
+    Interface eth1
+    SndSocketBuffer 1249280
+    RcvSocketBuffer 1249280
+    Checksum on
+  }
+}

+General {
+  Nice -20

+  HashSize 32768
+  HashLimit 131072

+  Syslog on

+  LockFile /var/lock/conntrack.lock

+  UNIX {
+    Path /var/run/conntrackd.ctl
+    Backlog 20
+  }

+  NetlinkBufferSize 2097152
+  NetlinkBufferSizeMaxGrowth 8388608

+  Filter From Userspace {
+    Protocol Accept {
+      #DCCP
+      ICMP
+      IPv6-ICMP
+      #SCTP
+      TCP
+      UDP
+    }

+    Address Ignore {
+      # Loopback addresses
+      IPv4_address 127.0.0.1
+      IPv6_address ::1

+      # The director IP addresses
+      IPv4_address 10.0.0.10
+      IPv4_address 10.0.0.11
+      IPv4_address 192.168.122.40
+      IPv4_address 192.168.122.41

+      # The keepalive network
+      IPv4_address 10.10.10.0/24

+      # The virtual IP addresses
+      IPv4_address 192.168.122.140
+      IPv4_address 10.0.0.5
+    }
+  }
+}
 ```

+The only change for director-02 is to change the `IPv4_interface` to
+`10.10.10.11`.

+You'll notice that I am using multicast here.
+There is an option in conntrackd
+to use unicast as well, and I'll need to come back and reconfigure it to make
+use of it.
+For now though this should work in my environment.

-Add the firewall rules needed for the synchronization process:
+Add the firewall rules needed for the synchronization process on both machines:

 ```
--A INPUT -i eth1 -m udp -p udp -s 10.10.10.0/24 -d 224.0.0.0/4 --dport 3780 -j ACCEPT -A OUTPUT -o eth1 -m udp -p udp -d 224.0.0.0/4 --dport 3780 -j ACCEPT
+-A INPUT -i eth1 -m udp -p udp -s 10.10.10.0/24 -d 225.0.0.50 --dport 3780 -j ACCEPT -A OUTPUT -o eth1 -m udp -p udp -d 225.0.0.50 --dport 3780 -j ACCEPT
 ```

 For most services I would also include connection tracking state information,